2009 Wimbledon Championships – Men's singles final

-The 2009 Wimbledon Men's Singles final was the championship tennis match of the Men's Singles tournament at the 2009 Wimbledon Championships.
+The 2009 Wimbledon Championships Men's Singles final was the championship tennis match of the Men's Singles tournament at the 2009 Wimbledon Championships.
 A significant part of the Federer–Roddick rivalry, it pitted five-time champion Roger Federer against American Andy Roddick for the third time in a Wimbledon final and the fourth time in a Grand Slam final.
 After 4 hours and 17 minutes, Federer won 5–7, 7–6(8–6), 7–6(7–5), 3–6, 16–14.

 This match was historic as it saw Federer capture his fifteenth major title, breaking the all-time Grand Slam record held by Pete Sampras.
 The victory also caused Federer to reclaim the world number 1 ranking from his rival Rafael Nadal.

-The championship set a record for longest match played in Grand Slam final history (in terms of games), due particularly to the unprecedented thirty games contested in the ultimate set.

-This record will not be broken due to a tie-break rule imposed by the Grand Slam Board in March 2022, which enforces a 10-point tie-break once the score reaches 6–6 in any Grand Slam final set.
+The championship set a record for most games played in a Grand Slam final, due, particularly, to the unprecedented thirty games contested in the final set.
+Under the rules for Grand Slams introduced by the Grand Slam Board in March 2022, this record cannot be broken, as a 10-point tie-break now occurs once the score reaches 6–6 in any Grand Slam final set.